OO LA LOIRE!

 I’d only ever heard the words “Sacre bleu!” uttered by that amorous cartoon skunk Pepe Le Pew, but that’s exactly what Arnaud said as his face went as red as the wine.
 What a question!
 But what a great guy, and what a great night.
 Come November 10, I’ll be following his progress in the Vendee Globe online at www.vendeeglobe.org.

-training yacht for a very rough ride in the bay
+CALM BEFORE STORM: Heading out on the training yacht for a very rough ride in the bay |

 Intrigued by Arnaud’s hair-raising tales of his high seas adventures, I thought I’d try my hand at this old sailing lark.
 So, next day after lunch at Restaurant La Maree, I presented myself at the marina for an outing in the bay on board a titchy training yacht.
 All was going well as I tightened the straps on my lifevest and sat down.
 Then the skipper handed me a walkie-talkie, which in France is called a talkie-walkie.